National Congress for the Defence of the People: Origins and background

-The CNDP's origins can be traced to the complex political and military dynamics that unfolded in the DRC following the Rwandan government's fallout with Laurent-Désiré Kabila in 1998.
+The CNDP's origins can be traced to the complex political and military dynamics that happened in the DRC after the Rwandan government's fallout with Laurent-Désiré Kabila in 1998.
 The deterioration of relations stemmed from ethnic tensions and suspicions that Congolese Tutsis were aligned with Rwanda's interests rather than those of the DRC.
-In response, Rwanda sought to establish a new rebellion, employing a distinct strategy in North Kivu.
-This approach involved courting influential Congolese Hutu leaders to distance them from exiled Rwandan Hutus, particularly génocidaires and soldiers loyal to the former Rwandan regime, who aimed to reclaim power.
-This rebellion materialized as the Rassemblement Congolais pour la Démocratie-Goma (RCD-Goma, Rally for Congolese Democracy–Goma), which ignited a protracted conflict in the Kivu region.
+In response, Rwanda sought to establish a new rebellion and employed a distinct strategy in North Kivu, which involved courting influential Congolese Hutu leaders to distance them from exiled Rwandan Hutus, particularly génocidaires and soldiers loyal to the former Rwandan regime, who aimed to reclaim power.
+This rebellion materialized as the Rassemblement Congolais pour la Démocratie-Goma (RCD-Goma, Rally for Congolese Democracy–Goma).
 The RCD-Goma, alongside Rwandan troops, engaged in counterinsurgency operations against the Democratic Forces for the Liberation of Rwanda (FDLR) and Mai-Mai militias aligned with Congolese government.
 Reports suggested that the United States provided military support to Rwanda in the lead-up to the Second Congo War, potentially motivated by strategic interests in the DRC's vast natural resources.
 A U.S. Army Rwanda Interagency Assessment Team (RIAT) was deployed to Rwanda in July 1998 to train Rwandan units, a move that coincided with the outbreak of hostilities in the DRC.
 American photojournalist and war correspondent Keith Harmon Snow alleged that Roger Winter, a key figure in the U.S. Committee for Refugees and Immigrants, orchestrated U.S.-endorsed insurgencies in Congo and neighboring states, including Rwanda, Sudan, and Uganda.
 During this period, tensions also emerged between Rwandan Defence Force (RDF) and Congolese Tutsi officers.
 While the Rwandan government regarded these officers as part of its military due to prior training and collaboration, many Congolese Tutsi officers insisted they had only fought in the Rwandan army to "liberate" the DRC.
 A notable example of this friction was the Murekezi mutiny in May 1997, following the First Congo War.
 After the overthrow of President Mobutu Sese Seko, Rwanda withdrew its troops from the DRC and encouraged Congolese Tutsis from North and South Kivu to follow.
 This directive aroused suspicion within the Congolese Tutsi community, which, despite its reliance on Rwandan protection, maintained a strong sense of independence.
 Lieutenant Murekezi, a Tutsi from Masisi, led a mutiny against the withdrawal, arguing that Congolese Tutsis should not be compelled to relocate to Rwanda.
 His rebellion was met with a severe response, culminating in his execution by a Rwandan commander in Goma in November 1997.
 Many of his followers were either killed, imprisoned, or later redeployed to the DRC under demoted and demoralized conditions.
 Several future CNDP and M23 officers, including Christian Pay-Pay, Faustin Muhindo, Baudouin Ngaruye, Claude Micho, and Wilson Nsengiyumva, were associated with this mutiny.